MicrosoftDocs/bi-shared-docs/docs/analysis-services/tutorial-tabular-1400/as-lesson-13-deploy.md

 ::: moniker-end

-::: monikerRange: "asallproducts-allversions || power-bi-premium-current"
+::: moniker range: "asallproducts-allversions || power-bi-premium-current"

 ### To deploy the Adventure Works Internet Sales model to a Power BI Premium